nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 te
 ```

-### Open GitHub of Current User
+### Open GitHub of Current Contact

-Opens the current user's GitHub profile in the user's default web browser.
+Opens the current contact's GitHub profile in your default web browser.

 Format: